uic-evl/SageEdge/Websites/Stream_Dashboard/README.md

 - Multiple users get isolated sessions (own speed, time, camera, loop mode).
 - Top/Bottom camera switching when dataset is available; otherwise demo mode synthesizes frames.
 - Smooth playback with buffering, interpolation fallback, and timestamp overlays.
+   - Default frame rate is 1.0 fps for new sessions.
+   - Timestamp overlay is shown in the top-left of the video by default.

 ## Installation Instructions